-Students are required to take MAT-0083 Basic Algebra if their ACT mathematics subscore is below 17, if their SAT mathematics subscore is below 480, or if their score on the ALEKS Mathematics Placement Test is below 30.
-Students are required to take MAT-0093 Algebra if their ACT mathematics subscore is 17 or 18, if their SAT mathematics subscore is 480-520, or if their score on the ALEKS Mathematics Placement Test is 30-45.
+Students are required to take MAT-0083 Basic Algebra if their ACT mathematics subscore is below 17, if their SAT mathematics subscore is below 480, or if their ALEKS PPL placement score is below 30.
+Students are required to take MAT-0093 Algebra if their ACT mathematics subscore is 17 or 18, if their SAT mathematics subscore is 480-520, or if their ALEKS placement score is 30-45.
 Credit hours for these courses do not count toward graduation.